Vital Words for Our Times from Dr. Martin Luther King Jr.

 Washington, DC – A year ago I shared Dr. Martin Luther King’s insightful words on the mind in a short article.
-Many of you said it touched a nerve and noted the urgent relevance to our times.
-In recent months, I have revisited those words often.
-Their elegant simplicity and timeless universality offer enduring inspiration for leading positive change in our times.
-As the pages of history turn this week, here are those prescient words (in a revised and updated version) as food for thought—and action—for us all.
+Many said it touched a nerve and noted the urgent relevance to our times.
+In recent months, I have often revisited those words by Dr. King.
+Their elegant simplicity and timeless universality offers enduring inspiration for leading change in our times.
+As the pages of history turn this week, here are those words (in a revised and updated version) as food for thought—and action—for us all.

 One of Dr. King’s most beautiful expositions on the mind is a sermon titled “A Tough Mind and a Tender Heart” (1959): “Rarely do we find men who willingly engage in hard, solid thinking.
 There is an almost universal quest for easy answers and half-baked solutions… Few people have the toughness of mind to judge critically and to discern the true from the false, the fact from the fiction.”

 Dr. King describes the dangers of a soft mind, or capitulating to the weaknesses of the 1D mind.
 “Softminded individuals are prone to embrace all kinds of superstitions.
 Their minds are constantly invaded by irrational fears… Such fears leave the softmind haggard by day and haunted by night.
 The softminded man always fears change.
 He feels security in the status quo, and he has an almost morbid fear of the new.”

 Dr. King cites examples.
 “Dictators, capitalizing on softmindedness, have led men to acts of barbarity and terror that are unthinkable in civilized society.
 Adolf Hitler realized that softmindedness was so prevalent among his followers that he said, ‘I use emotion for the many and reserve reason for the few.’”